Pao Yue-kong Library

-Pao Yue-kong Library, full name Pao Yue-kong Library, the Hong Kong Polytechnic University, or PYK Library in short, is the main library of Hong Kong Polytechnic University (PolyU).
+Pao Yue-kong Library, full name Pao Yue-kong Library, the Hong Kong Polytechnic University, or PYK Library in short, is the main library of the Hong Kong Polytechnic University (PolyU).
 Established as the Hong Kong Polytechnic Library in 1972, it is now a modern academic library with 3,600 seats and a collection of 1,100,513 hardcopy books, 8,117,470 e-Books and, 255,412 e-Journals (titles).
 The Library Extension Project won the 2022 Best of Design Award by the Architect’s Newspaper.

 History

 In 1957, the Grantham Library was founded when the Hong Kong Technical College moved to the Hung Hom Campus.

 In 1964, the Imperial Chemical Industries (I.C.I.)
 Library was set up with a collection of approximately 10,000 volumes.

 In 1972, the Hong Kong Polytechnic Library was established, taking over the I.C.I.
 Library from the Hong Kong Technical College.

 From 1973 to 1976, the library operated two branches, one in Hung Hom of Kowloon and the other in Quarry Bay of Hong Kong Island.
 In 1976, the two branches merged and relocated to their current location.

 The opening ceremony was officiated by Princess Alexandra of the United Kingdom on February 7, 1977.